Edit individual files on remote hosts

-Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in IntelliJ IDEA, without adding/downloading them to the local project.
-Note that for such files not included in a project, some IntelliJ IDEA features are not supported.
+Once you have set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in IntelliJ IDEA, without adding/downloading them to a local project.

 Open the Remote Host tool window by choosing or from the main menu.

 Select the required deployment server from the list.
 The tool window shows a tree view of files and folders under the server root.
 If no relevant server is available in the list, click , and in the Deployment dialog that opens configure access to the required server.